Efficient Analysis of Latent Spaces in Heterogeneous Networks: Estimation of the latent spaces

 Besides the studied model \eqref{eq:model}, there are various other models extracting node-wise latent embeddings from multiple networks.
 One research line extends the random dot product graphs \citep{young2007random,athreya2018survey} to multilayer networks \citep{arroyo2021inference,zheng2022limit}.
-These models typically corresponds to an identity link function in \eqref{eq:model2} and thus cannot directly address the challenges under models with general non-linear link functions.
+These models typically corresponds to an identity link function in \eqref{eq:model2}, and thus developments cannot directly address the challenges under models with general non-linear link functions.
 Another class of models adopt non-linear canonical link functions \citep{hoff2002latent,ma2020universal} and develop extensions for multiple networks \citep{zhang2020flexible,macdonald2022latent,he2023semiparametric}.
-Our developments under model \eqref{eq:model} advance the literature by establishing a unified theoretical framework that can encompass a variety of general link functions and allow heterogeneous latent factors with complex relationships.
-We summarize properties and results under the related models in Table \ref{table::summary_multilayer}, where the theory under \eqref{eq:model} will be formally presented in Section \ref{sec:theory}.
+Our developments under \eqref{eq:model} advance the literature by establishing a unified theoretical framework that can encompass a variety of general link functions and allow heterogeneous latent factors with complex relationships.
+We summarize properties and results under the related models in Table \ref{table::summary_multilayer}, where our theory will be formally established in Section \ref{sec:theory}.
 Notably, oracle error rate of the shared parameters in this paper is consistent with earlier work in \cite{arroyo2021inference}, \cite{macdonald2022latent}, and \cite{he2023semiparametric}.

 Targeting at distinct properties and challenges, researchers have also proposed other models for multiple networks.
-Examples include multilayer stochastic block models for community detection \citep{han2015consistent, paul2016consistent, lei2019consistent}, and tensor-decomposition-based models for effective dimension reduction \citep{lyu2023latent,zhangefficient}, etc. Although these models may also incorporate shared and heterogeneous structures across multiple networks, their analytical objectives and challenges differ from our focus on estimating continuous node-wise latent embeddings and thus cannot be directly compared as in Table \ref{table::summary_multilayer}.
+Examples include multilayer stochastic block models for community detection \citep{han2015consistent, paul2016consistent, lei2023bias}, and tensor-decomposition-based models for effective dimension reduction \citep{lyu2023latent,zhangefficient}, etc. Although these models may also incorporate shared and heterogeneous structures across multiple networks, their analytical objectives and challenges differ from our focus on estimating continuous node-wise latent embeddings and thus are not directly compared in Table \ref{table::summary_multilayer}; {see more discussions in Section \ref{sec:detailtbcompare} of the Supplementary Material}.